Walker33424/ChatServer/README.md

 And, my English isn't well(I'm a Chinese)
 There is nothing special about this server
 All you have to do is double-click to open
-This server provides several useful commands 1个ban:(Kick out IP and prevent reconnection) usage:ban [ip]
+This server provides several useful commands: ban:(Kick out IP and prevent reconnection) usage:ban [ip]
 2：un_ban：
 usage：un_ban [baned ip]
 3:show_baned:
 usage:show_baned
+---------seq--------------------
+Update 1: reduce the risk of unable to receive new messages (but it will happen, just probability is small, so I suggest that every message sent twice as much as possible)